A Freshman’s Guide to the Village

 University Place is where the Village slows down just enough for you to catch your breath.

 The sidewalks are wide, the restaurants spill onto the street, and there’s always a mix of students, locals, and families lingering over coffee or dinner.
 It’s the stretch you turn to when you want both ease and energy: a brunch spot for Sunday mornings at Gray Dog or Jack’s Wife Freda, a quiet café for midweek study sessions, and a handful of restaurants perfect for parents’ weekend or a celebratory dinner with friends.
-If the Village is your home, University Place is the dining room table—always set, always welcoming.
+If the Village is your home, University Place is the dining room table — always set, always welcoming.

 Astor Place: The Crossroads

-St. Marks Place: The Carnival
+St. Marks Place

 At the center of it all is the park.